What exactly is a Promise Zone or a Promise Opportunity?

-Once our Newaygo County Promise Zone Authority begins awarding scholarships, we are able to capture half of the growth in the State Education Tax within our zone’s boundaries, rather than sending it to Lansing, to help pay for the Newaygo County Promise Opportunity.
+Once our Newaygo County Promise Zone Authority begins awarding scholarships, we are able to capture half of the growth in the State Education Tax within our zone’s boundaries to help pay for the Newaygo County Promise Opportunity, rather than sending it to Lansing.

 What is required of the Promise Zone Authority Board?